endless-sky/endless-sky-plugins/Specification.md

 The `plugins.yaml` file contains a list of objects, each representing a plug-in.

+YAML has been chosen because of its good readability while still being machine-readable and reasonably widespread.
+Compatibility with other formats is achieved through the CI, which converts the YAML file to other formats.

 ### Plug-Ins

 A Plug-In object consists of the following key-value pairs: